 In the South Nook, several photos of Abby taken and donated by MVH Foundation board member Ann Reynolds, are displayed in the reading area.

-At the Berry Women’s Center, along with videos and donated books, children have the opportunity to color pages designed by Florida artist Sheryl Koby.
+At the Berry Women’s Center (named in honor of the John W. Berry Family), along with videos and donated books, children have the opportunity to color pages designed by Florida artist Sheryl Koby.
 The space was dedicated to the memory of their dear friend, Julie Ann Johnson.
 Julie loved to read and understood the need for children to have access to books – and fun, comfortable places to read.

 The design for Abby’s Nook was donated by Doug Grewe of Pinnacle Architects.
 Furniture for the area was donated by the Ronald McDonald House Charities of the Miami Valley Region and construction was performed by members of the hospital’s Maintenance Department.
 Adorning the wall are wooden representations of Abby the cat and her siblings, Willow and Milo, painted by local artist Cindy Plummer.